 Lung function tests

-This webpage from Great Ormond Street Hospital (GOSH) describes what will happen when your child comes for lung function testing.
+This webpage from Great Ormond Street Hospital (GOSH) describes what will happen when your child attends for a lung function test.

 Do I need to bring anything?